iksi/kirby-fingerprint/readme.md

 ## How to use it?

 Put the `fingerprint` folder in `/site/plugins` and make sure you add the contents of the `.htaccess` to your `.htaccess` file in order to point the fingerprinted asset to the right file.
+Make sure you put the `.htaccess` rules  directly after `RewriteEngine on` before the other Kirby `.htaccess` rules.
 Then you can use it in PHP as follows:

 ```PHP
 echo css(fingerprint('static/styles/all.css'));